ramiluisto/SudokuSpeedTests/ProgressDescription.md

 ### Round 2 - Improved Naive Python

 Let's start small before even trying to bring out the big guns.
+We take the OOP solver and try and see if there is anything to optimize along the lines of "iterating over (long) lists is slow, dicts and other hash-table based things are fast".

 #### Analysis